PeterVranken/ST4ForOctave/samples/compiler/readMe.txt

 Code is generated for two targets.
 Both are executable.
 The representation of the generated code is modeled close to a real machine instruction set.
-This holds particularly for the representation in C code, where macros and the goto statement permit to let the generated code resemble real machine code.
+This holds particularly for the representation in C code, where macros and the goto statement permit letting the generated code resemble real machine code.

-The sample proves that the template engine is well suited to render deeply structured data.
+The sample proves that the template engine is well suited for rendering deeply structured data.
 The parse tree itself is developed as a normal Octave data structure.
 The sample code demonstrates that the StringTemplate V4 interface barely restrains the design of the Octave application.
 A quite normal and usual data object can be passed to the StringTemplate V4 engine just like that.
 The interface code does do the required wrapping in a reliable way.

 Furthermore, the sample demonstrates the major advantage of using a template engine as output generator, the flexibility and configurability.